DJI RumorsDJI Rumors

 DJI Lito X1 & Lito 1 Leaked: Full Design Breakdown

-We’ve gone through every visible detail in the leaked images.
-Here’s what the design tells us about DJI’s next-generation compact drones — and what it means if you’re deciding whether to buy now or wait.
+Here’s what the design told us about DJI’s sub-250g compacts — and what it means if you’re deciding whether to buy now or look at alternatives.

 The Leak: What Surfaced and When